gdevashrayee/kickstarter-analysis/readme.md

 ![Line Chart Outcomes by Launch date](./img/img_4.png)

 * In general, it can be concluded that the winter months overall have less popularity to launch a theatre campaign as compared to spring/summer months.
-The possible reasons could account for the holiday season and/or may be the weather in general.<br />
+The possible reasons could account for the holiday season and/or may be the weather in general.

 **2. What can you conclude about the outcomes based on goals?**<br />
 * Clearly, the success rate is higher for campaigns with a funding goal that is less than $5000.
 These campaigns saw an average of 74% success rate which is higher than the success rates average of 50% for all campaigns with a goal range higher than $5000.

 ![Line chart Outcomes percentage based on goal](./img/img_8.png)

 **3. What are some limitations of this dataset?**<br />
-* There are a few items that come to my mind, which upon adding / having access to, may have added value to the existing dataset and given us an opportunity to dive deeper into the results of the analysis.
+There are a few items that come to my mind, which upon adding / having access to, may have added value to the existing dataset and given us an opportunity to dive deeper into the results of the analysis.
 - Demographic information of people who partook in the fundraiser.
 - Age groups of people we are catering to.
 - Comparison of outcomes on different platforms.
 - More data on how the campaigns were advertised and promoted.
 - May be include data for most recent years.
 The data set provided was between 2009-2017.
-- May be include the genre, which can help us analyse the success rates based on which was more favourable than the other and also allow us to determine the interest of crowd we are catering to.<br />
+- May be include the genre, which can help us analyse the success rates based on which was more favourable than the other and also allow us to determine the interest of crowd we are catering to.

 **4. What are some other possible tables and/or graphs that we could create?**<br />
 * Histogram to show the outcomes of all of parent category to determine if Kickstarter is a good platform for fundraising for theatre.<br />
 * Bar graph showing outcomes based on start and end date of the campaign, reflecting how the length of each campaign may or may not affect its success.<br />